GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-kubernetes-google-container-engine/index.md

     set the default project to the new project you created.

     Version 227.0.0 or later of the SDK is required.
-If you have an earlier version installed, you may upgrade it by running
+If you have an earlier version installed, you may upgrade it by running:

         gcloud components update